PHPOffice/PHPWord/docs/src/documentation.md

 PHPWord is a library written in pure PHP that provides a set of classes to write to and read from different document file formats.
 The current version of PHPWord supports Microsoft [Office Open XML](http://en.wikipedia.org/wiki/Office_Open_XML) (OOXML or OpenXML), OASIS [Open Document Format for Office Applications](http://en.wikipedia.org/wiki/OpenDocument) (OpenDocument or ODF), and [Rich Text Format](http://en.wikipedia.org/wiki/Rich_Text_Format) (RTF).

-No Windows operating system is needed for usage because the resulting DOCX, ODT, or RTF files can be opened by all major [word processing softwares](http://en.wikipedia.org/wiki/List_of_word_processors).

-PHPWord is an open source project licensed under LGPL version 3.
-PHPWord is [unit tested](https://travis-ci.org/PHPOffice/PHPWord) to make sure that the released versions are stable.
+PHPWord is an open source project licensed under the terms of [LGPL version 3](https://github.com/PHPOffice/PHPWord/blob/develop/LICENSE.md).
+PHPWord is aimed to be a high quality software product by incorporating [continuous integration](https://travis-ci.org/PHPOffice/PHPWord) and [unit testing](http://phpoffice.github.io/PHPWord/coverage/develop/).
+You can learn more about PHPWord by reading this Developers' Documentation and the [API Documentation](http://phpoffice.github.io/PHPWord/docs/develop/).

-**Want to contribute?** [Fork us](https://github.com/PHPOffice/PHPWord/fork) or [submit](https://github.com/PHPOffice/PHPWord/issues) your bug reports or feature requests to us.

 ## Features